Interviews are stressful, to begin with, but it can be even worse when you’re interviewing for your dream job.

-Worrying about what can go wrong in an interview diminishes processing power in your brain.
-Its working memory capacity (WMC) of your brain fills up and you lack space to think when you're fretting about something.
+Worrying about what can go wrong diminishes processing power in your brain.
+Its working memory capacity fills up, and you lack space to think when you're fretting about something.

-When you're in an interview, you need all of your working memory capacity to think, answer questions and connect to the interviewer.
-In short, concerns generated by pressure are a detriment to your performance in an interview.
+You'll need all your working memory capacity to think, answer questions, and connect to the interviewer, so concerns generated by pressure are a detriment to your performance.

 Be Open and Expansive

-When you engage in a high “power pose” where your body is more open and expansive – arms open as opposed to closed across your chest, standing straight with shoulders back instead of hunched with shoulders folded forward for a few minutes – your body responds by increasing testosterone and decreasing cortisol.
+Engage in a “power pose” where your body is more open and expansive—your arms are open as opposed to closed across your chest, or you're standing straight with your shoulders back instead of hunched and folded forward.
+Your body will respond by increasing testosterone and decreasing cortisol.

 Find a private place to do some proactive power-posing about 15 minutes before the interview, even if it's a bathroom stall.
 Subjects in a research study who performed two-minute high-power poses before an interview appeared more confident.
-Then move on to the next step.

 Write Down What You’re Feeling

 Write down whatever you're feeling about 10 minutes before the interview begins.
-Research has also shown that doing so is particularly useful as it acts to clear out or lessen distractive thinking in your WMC and also increases your insight into the sources of the pressure.
+Research has also shown that doing so can clear out or lessen distracted thinking in your WMC.
+It can also increase your insight into the source of the pressure.

-Over time, you'll get better at seeing anxiety as simply part of the experience, not something that has to take over the situation.
-When you learn to recognize it, you can deal with it much more effectively.
+You'll get better at seeing anxiety as simply part of the experience, not something that has to take over the situation.
+You can deal with it much more effectively when you learn to recognize it.

-Think back to high school and college: remember how many tests you had?
-And how many times you thought this was the single most important test of your life?
+Think back to high school and college.
+Remember how many tests you had to take?
+How many times did you think that each one was the single most important exam of your life?

-Each of these individuals probably felt like Oprah did at the time: that she “blew her one and only chance.”
-Actually, we each get multiple chances to succeed.
-Keep this in mind, and you will find your life less pressured.
-Before the interview, depressurize the moment by telling yourself: “I will have other interviews.
+Each of these individuals probably felt like Oprah did at the time, that she “blew her one and only chance.”
+We actually get multiple chances to succeed.
+Keep this in mind, and you'll probably find that your life is less pressured.
+Depressurize before the interview by telling yourself, “I will have other interviews.
 This is not my one and only chance!”